vipghn4/knowledge_notes/notes/Physics/Introduction to electromagnetic.md

 <!-- /TOC -->

 # Introduction to electromagnetic
+## Fundamental
+### Energy
+**Energy**.
+The quantitative property, which must be transferred to a body or a physical system to perform work on the body, or to heat it
+* *Conservation*.
+Energy can be converted in form, but not created or destroyed
+* *Unit of measurement*.
+Joule (J)
+    * *Meaning*.
+Energy transferred to an object by the work of moving it a distance of one metre against a force of one Newton, i.e. energy transferred to an object per unit work
+* *Common forms of energy*.
+    * *Kinetic energy*.
+Energy of a moving object
+    * *Potential energy*.
+Stored by an object's positive in a force field, e.g. gravitational, electric, or magnetic
+    * *Elastic energy*.
+Stored by stretching solid objects
+    * *Chemical energy*.
+Released when a fuel burns
+    * *Radiant energy*.
+Carried by light
+    * *Thermal energy*.
+Due to an object's temperature

+**Energy and mass**.
+* *Mass-energy equivalence*. $E=mc^2$
+    * *Explain*.
+A small amount of rest mass corresponds to an enormous amount of energy, which is independent of the composition of the matter
+        * Any object having mass when stationary, i.e. rest mass, also has an equivalent amount of energy, i.e. rest energy
+        * Any additional energy of any form acquired by the object above that rest energy will increase the object's total mass, just as it increases its total energy
+* *Rest mass*.
+The portion of the total mass of an object or system of objects, which is independent of the overall motion of the system

+**Energy in classical mechanics**.
+Work, i.e. $W=\int_C \mathbf{F} \cdot d\mathbf{s}$ is a function of energy

+### Work
+**Work**.
+Work performed by a system is energy transferred by the system to its surroundings, by a mechanism, through which the system can spontaneously exert macroscopic forces on its surroundings
+* *Formula*. $W = F s \cos\theta$ where $F$ is force, $s$ is displacement, and $\theta$ is the angle between the force and the displacement

+    $\to$ Work is the energy transferred to or from an object via the application of a force along a displacement

+**History**.
+* *1824*.
+Work, i.e. weight lifted through a height, was originally defined in 1824 by Sadi Carnot in his paper, where he used the term "motive power" for work
+    * *Quote*.
+We use here motive power to express the useful effect which a motor is capable of producing.
+This effect can always be likened to the elevation of a weight to a certain height.
+It has, as we know, as a measure, the product of weight multipled by the height, to which it is raised

+        $\to$ $\text{Work}=\text{Height}\times \text{Weight}$
+* *1845*.
+James Joule wrote a paper, in which he reported his best-known experiment, in which the mechanical power released through the action of a "weight falling through a height" was used to turn a paddle-wheel in an insulated barrel of water
+    * *Explain*.
+The motion of the paddle wheel, through agitation and friction, heated the body of water, to increase its temperature

+        $\to$ Both the temperature change of water, and the height of the fall of the weight, were recorded
+    * *Consequence*.
+Joule determined the mechanical equivalent of heat

 ## Electrochemical
 **Orbitals and orbits**.
 Electrons in fact inhabit regions of space known as orbitals